 Justin Bieber performed "Let Me Love You" at the American Music Awards on Sunday night and had is fans in tears.
 The performance featured a crew of backup dancers and a dramatic display of visuals.

-The singer performed from the latest stop on his Purpose world tour.
+The singer performed live from Casalecchio Di Reno, Italy while on his Purpose world tour.
 The performance marks his sixth AMA performance to date.

 Already, he holds eight AMA titles: new artist of the year (2010), favorite rock/pop album (2010, 2012), favorite pop/rock male artist (2010, 2012), artist of the year (2010, 2012) and collaboration of the year for "Where are U Now" (2015).